thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/beings/merpeople/siren.md

 ---
+collection: Harrypedia
-title: "Merpeople - Siren"
+title: Merpeople - Siren
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 The Siren are said to be the oldest of the Merpeople, and their human half, the